 It’s important to note that Poodles need socialization from a very early age to avoid excessive protectiveness for their owners.

 They also require loads of grooming.
-A fun fact about the traditional grooming style that Poodles used to have, like the pompons around their ankles, is that they actually served the purpose of protecting joints and vital organs from freezing water.
+A fun fact about the traditional grooming style that Poodles used to have, like the pompons around their ankles, is that they served the purpose of protecting joints and vital organs from freezing water.

-With their happy-go-lucky spirit and high energy levels, Beagles are the dream pet for both adults and kids.
+With their happy-go-lucky spirit and high energy levels, Beagles are the dream pet for adults and kids.